 Dog Intestinal Blockage Surgery Cost

-- The location of the obstruction: An obstruction in the stomach will likely be easier to resolve than one in the small intestines.
+- Location of the obstruction: An obstruction in the stomach will likely be easier to resolve than one in the small intestines.

-- The type of obstruction: Sharp or toxic foreign objects may require additional protective measures during surgery.
+- Type of obstruction: Sharp or toxic foreign objects may require additional protective measures during surgery.

-- The condition of the patient: Is the dog old, ill, or dehydrated?
+- Condition of the patient: Is the dog old, ill, or dehydrated?
 These could require additional precautions.

-- The condition of the intestinal tract: Is the dog’s system healthy enough to recover if the vet removes part of the intestine?
+- Condition of the intestinal tract: Is the dog’s system healthy enough to recover if the vet removes part of the intestine?

-- The surgeon: Some surgeons may cost more than others, depending on their years of experience or location.
+- Surgeon: Some surgeons may cost more than others, depending on their years of experience or location.

-The best way to avoid expensive intestinal blockage surgery for dogs is to prevent the blockage from happening in the first place.
+A great way to avoid expensive intestinal blockage surgery for dogs is to try to prevent the blockage from happening in the first place.

 Dr. Klein recommends closely supervising your dog, especially if they’re known to eat things they shouldn’t.
 You’ll also want to secure garbage bins, pick up objects your dog could eat, and examine toys for wear and tear, then remove those that present a hazard.